UR91K/studio_project_manager/README.md

 ## Overview

-A tool which aims to let users create an index of their Ableton Live sets and search them based on their contents
+A tool which aims to let users create an index of their Ableton Live sets and search them based on their contents.
+As far as I know, this has the fastest ableton live set parser out there.

 ## Features